wences-sanchez/Knowledge-Base/pages/Become a DevOps Engineer%2FLearning Ansible.md

 			- It makes connection to other systems remotely.
 		- It uses YAML
 		- There is an alternative to Ansible Tower: AWX
 	-
+	- ### 2.
+Life before Ansible
+		- The silos mean the IT departments #Curiosities
+		- Now, the configuration is not done manually! =)
+	-
+	- ### 3.
+Ansible and Red Hat
+		-